linkerd/website/linkerd.io/content/2.12/features/server-policy.md

 authentication rules to targets.

-- `AuthorizationPolicy`: a policy that restricts access to one or more targets unless an authentication rule is met.
+- `AuthorizationPolicy`: a policy that restricts access to one or more targets unless an authentication rule is met

 - `ServerAuthorization`: an earlier form of policy that restricts access to `Servers` only (i.e. not `HTTPRoutes`)